Unsure if you’ve got IBS? You’re not alone, many of my clients are confused about their digestive symptoms and are looking for IBS testing.

 Preparing to visit your doctor about IBS

-What triggers symptoms?
+- What triggers these symptoms?

-How frequently do symptoms happen?
+- How frequently do symptoms happen?

 You may find it helpful to look at the Bristol Stool Chart so you are familiar with how health professionals talk about stools.
 It can be easier to talk about ‘Types’ rather than describing your poo if you get easily embarrassed.